Sarepta shares jump after disappointing test for rival drug

 Data released on Glaxo's website on Thursday, indicated that a substantial number of patients treated with the targeted dose of the drug may not be getting a meaningful drug effect, Skorney said. (r.reuters.com/dax42v)

-"We believe this introduces new clinical, regulatory and commercial risk for this competitive drug, which should benefit Sarepta given the more favorable therapeutic index that eteplirsen appears to have," Skorney said.
+"We believe this introduces new clinical, regulatory and commercial risk for this competitive drug, which should benefit Sarepta given the more favourable therapeutic index that eteplirsen appears to have," Skorney said.

-The analyst reiterated his "outperform" rating on Sarepta stock, saying he continues to believe that drisapersen's safety profile is worse than eteplirsen's.
-(Reporting by Zeba Siddiqui in Bangalore; Editing by Rodney Joyce)